PaperStrike/Pjax/README.md

 ### scripts

-CSS selector used to target `<script>` to re-execute after a page switch.
+CSS selector used to target **extra** `<script>` to execute after a page switch.
 For multiple selectors, separate them by a comma.
 Use the empty string to target nothing.
 Like:

 ```js
 // Single selector